marco-calautti/Rainbow/README.md

 * Any additional information specific to the texture is preserved when exporting/importing (like the TIM2 header data), in order to have a one-to-one correspondence with the original texture.
 * Customizable background color for transparent and semi-transparent images with chessboard like pattern.
 * Finally, Rainbow supports parameters via command line: the first parameter is the name of a texture you would like to open.

+*TIM2 support is almost complete.
+The app supports multi-layer, multi-clut, swizzled (PSP)/unswizzled TIM2 images with both linear, interleaved palettes, and segments headers eventually extended with custom user data (usually used by programmers).

 How to use Rainbow
 =======